 Now find some “tubes”.
 Like clean plastic pipe, hollowed bamboo or even old plastic drinks bottles with the bottom cut out and use it to scoop water from one pot to another.
 Build a watercourse to help water travel from a starting point to a finishing point (like a river into a waterfall).
 For smaller areas, use a balcony and enjoy the freedom to play.

 For indoor play, collect three or four small containers and fill them with water.
-Then ask mum to help add food colouring to the water.
-See what happened to the tone if you add more water.
+Then ask your parents to help add food colouring to the water.
+See what happens to the tone if you add more water.
 Can you create a water rainbow by lining up different pots of coloured water?
 While playing, think about what objects would sink or float in water.